darkphantom-gamer/python-face-recognition/README.md

 YO..Greetings from Himkamal Gohain

 # python-face-recognition for windows
-1) clone the repository (Install git first) then paste this
+1. clone the repository (Install git first) then paste this

        git clone https://github.com/darkphantom-gamer/python-face-recognition

 in the windows powershell

-2)First you have to install python 3.10 or 3.12 You can easily get from VScode marketplace
+2. First you have to install python 3.10 or 3.12 You can easily get from VScode marketplace

-3)Install opencv-python and face_recognition
+3. Install opencv-python and face_recognition

 just use this:-